shawjef3/digitalocean/README.md

 To run tests, set your api token in src/test/resources/application.conf, and then run test in the sbt console.

 ##Changelog

+### 4.0
+* Add support for Scala 2.12
+* Remove dispatch, since it is not published for Scala 2.12

 ### 3.0
 * Add support for volumes